Hiradpi/GUI-webhook-tool/README.md

 ### <div align="center">This is a really dirty written discord webhook tool for skids</div>

-- 🔭 As you can see in this code im not really experienced python developer
+- 🔭 As you can see in this code im not really experienced in python coding

 - 🍞 This is my first python project